JHRobotics/patcher9x/README.md

-# Patch for Windows 98 to fix TLB invalidation bug
+# Patch for Windows 98/Me to fix TLB invalidation bug

 MS Windows 98 won't run on newer CPU (even in virtual machine) due to "TLB invalidation bug".
 The Bug is described there: https://blog.stuffedcow.net/2015/08/win9x-tlb-invalidation-bug/

 ![Bug animation on Windows 98](/doc/shell32.gif)

+If you want run Virtual Machine without restriction with Windows 98 on AMD Zen 2 and newer (Ryzen 3000+) or Intel Core 11th generation and newer (code names Rocket Lake, Tiger Lake) you probably need this patch.

 ## Requirements